NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 but the contents of the disk are preserved when shelving.

 You may also want to try the "Resize" action to change the number of CPUs of the instance.
-Increasing the number of CPUs (say, to flavor "c8.m64") can make your computations finish more quickly.
+Decreasing the number of CPUs (say, to flavor "c8.m64") may slow down your computations, but it will also reduce the cost per hour to run the instance.
-But of course, doubling the number of CPUs doubles the cost per hour to run the instance, so Shelving as soon as you are done becomes even more important!
+Nonetheless, it's important to shelve the instance as soon as you are done.

 Preparing the Environment
 =========================